andylolu2/cuda-mnist/README.md

 </p>

 There are a few reasons why PyTorch is (asymptotically) slower than CUDA:
-1. The CUDA implementation pre-allocate all the tensors, so there is no memory allocation overhead.
-PyTorch (might) allocate and deallocate memory within each training step.
-2. The CUDA implementation uses fp16 accumulation for matrix multiplication, which I found to be faster than fp32 accumulation.
-(I think) PyTorch uses fp32 accumulation.
+1. The main contributor is my implementation usees fp16 accumulation for matrix multiplication while PyTorch uses fp32.
+NVIDIA reports double(!) the amount of theoretical throughput using fp16.
+PyTorch defaults to fp32 for stability reasons, but I haven't encountered those issues in my runs.
-3. I tuned the hyperparameters for the CUDA implementation specifically for my hardware.
+2. I tuned the hyperparameters for the CUDA implementation specifically for my hardware.
 I'm not sure if `max-autotune` does the same for PyTorch.

 > [!NOTE]
 > I applied a few optimisations to both implementations.